 Board of Directors & Program Partners

 The FCDI Board of Directors and program development team have a storied history of expertise in the fields of STEM (Science, Technology, Engineering & Math/Manufacturing) education, entrepreneurship and business.
-Current Board Members include:
+You can see a list of current board members and their backgrounds here.

 Board members have: